PAC-ROM/android_vendor_pac/docs/PrepareForBuildLinux.md

-##How to prepare and build PAC-ROM in Ubuntu 14.04 or 14.10
+##How to prepare and build PAC-ROM in Ubuntu 14.04 or higher

-**This guide applies to all variations of Ubuntu 14.04 or 14.10 (Mate, Kubuntu, Lubuntu, Xubuntu) or Linux Mint 17.
+**This guide applies to all variations of Ubuntu (Mate, Kubuntu, Lubuntu, Xubuntu, etc.) or Linux Mint 17.
 ONLY 64 bit.
 Do not use the 32 bit version.**

 ###General Instruction:
 **Enter the following commands into your terminal. (the commands are those that start with the $ symbol)**